 Across the globe we are currently experiencing major disruptions to our daily lives due to the coronavirus pandemic.
-As countries are closing their borders and school children, students and employees are sent home, networks that allow us to access information and to communicate remotely are more important than ever.
+As countries close borders and school children, students and employees are urged to stay at home, networks that allow us to access information and to communicate remotely are more important than ever.
 It means that Telia Company has a key role to play in this crisis.

 For Telia Company, this means that we have a special responsibility.
 We are part of the backbone of the digital society.
 More than half of the world’s internet traffic runs through Telia Carrier’s networks, and Telia is the largest or second largest operator in most of the Nordic and Baltic countries.

 Keeping the networks up and running is of the utmost importance, as many important services rely on our network – not least within healthcare.
 We have approximately 20,000 employees and we will look out for every one of them too, now and always.
 All of this, as well as continuing to broadcast independent news and information through our media operation, are now Telia Company's most important tasks.